-Known to locals as simply ‘the South Park’, eastern Zambia’s South Luangwa National Park was initially founded in 1904 before being declared a national park in 1972.
-The impressive butterfly-shaped park covers an area of about 9050 square kilometres (3,500 sq mi) of the Luangwa valley floor, and lies anywhere from 500 meter to 800 meter above sea level.
+Known to locals as simply ‘the South Park,’ eastern Zambia’s South Luangwa National Park was initially founded in 1904 before being declared a national park in 1972.
+The impressive butterfly-shaped park covers an area of about 9,050 km2 (3,500 sq mi) of the Luangwa valley, and lies anywhere from 500 meter to 800 meter above sea level.
 With its western and northwestern edge bounded by the Muchinga Escarpment, and the southern border lined with the meandering Luangwa River, there’s no shortage of dramatic and fascinating topography in this stunning game-rich park.

 The armed guides that accompany you are highly trained and have extensive knowledge of not just the fauna and flora of the area, but also know the bush’s finer signs intimately.
 A safe distance from any big animal sighting is always maintained and respect for wildlife is the unbreakable number one rule.
 You are, however, guaranteed some fantastic encounters and sightings.
 A moderate level of fitness is required for this safari, as the distance covered per day is about 10km (6mi) a day, but with frequent stops.